 Profile Imperial BMX SprocketClick Here to Check Best Price

 There aren't many of these lists that I've written that doesn't include a product from Profile.
 This list of BMX sprockets is obviously no different.
 There are various sprockets made by Profile, though this one is the best selling and most popular.

 This piece is designed slightly differently to most others in this category.
 The attaching hole is surrounded by a small area of Profile branding, which is then followed by an intricately CNC'd pattern around the circumference of the sprocket.

-Like almost all of their products, Profile has released tonnes of different sizes and colours for this product.
-The tooth range goes from 23T all the way up to 45T, all supplied in 8 vibrant colours.
+Like almost all of their products, Profile has released tonnes of different sizes and colors for this product.
+The tooth range goes from 23T all the way up to 45T, all supplied in 8 vibrant colors.

 This range of sizes makes this sprocket suitable for almost any type of riding.
 Racing riders will enjoy the larger, light-weight model while dirt and street riders will benefit from the smaller sizes and extra strength.

 For those riders that like the look of the Imperial sprocket but would like a little more protection, take a look at the Imperial 25T Sprocket Guard.
 This guard covers the bottom half of the